Six reasons why you should eat more plant food

-An increased intake of highly fibrous, cholesterol free, nutrient rich plant food, coinciding with areduced intake of animal products, which are devoid of fibre and often contain higher levels of sodium, saturated fat and cholesterol, can have significant health benefits.
+There has been an endless stream of hype surrounding the potential health benefits of consuming more plant-based foods.
+The growing body of research is continuously discovering and reaffirming the unique components of plant food that can both improve and protect the body, the mind, as well as the planet.
+Increased intake of highly fibrous, cholesterol free, nutrient-rich plant food, coinciding with reduced consumption of animal products, which are devoid of fibre and often contain higher levels of sodium, saturated fat and cholesterol, can have significant health benefits.
 This includes improved functioning, longevity and disease prevention or improvement.

 Here are the six reasons as to why you should eat more plant food:

-Fibre assists in stabilising blood sugar levels by slowing the absorption of sugars into the blood stream from the intestine.
+Fibre assists in stabilising blood sugar levels by slowing the absorption of sugars into the bloodstream from the intestine.
 This helps to prevent blood sugar spikes which have been associated with diabetes and obesity.
-Fibre also slows the emptying of food from the stomach into the intestine, which helps to feel fuller for longer.
+Fibre also slows the emptying of food from the stomach into the intestine, which helps you to feel fuller for longer.
 This has shown to help reduce snack cravings and aid in healthy weight loss and management.
-In addition, plant food is verynutrient dense per calorie and often low in fat, particularly when compared to animal products.
-Therefore, increasing the proportionof plant food in the diet can support healthy weight management.
+Besides, plant food is very nutrient dense per calorie and often low in fat, particularly when compared to animal products.
+Therefore, increasing the proportion of plant food in the diet can support healthy weight management.

 There is also a strong association between diet and mental health.
-Although there are many factors involved, nutrient dense diets that include plenty of varied plant food intake and reduced meat consumption have been associated with better mental health outcomes.
-Research has also found that nutritional deficiencies, which can arise from nutrient poor diets, are associated with an increased risk of various mental health issues, such as depression.
-Fundamentally, a nutritionally balanced diet that is high in vitamins and minerals with adequate energy from complex carbohydrates, healthy fats and protein intakes promotes mood stabilisation, energy and better sense of wellbeing.
+Although there are many factors involved, nutrient dense diets that include plenty of different plant food intake and reduced meat consumption have been associated with better mental health outcomes.
+Research has also found that nutritional deficiencies, which can arise from nutrient-poor diets, are associated with an increased risk of various mental health issues, such as depression.
+Fundamentally, a nutritionally balanced diet that is high in vitamins and minerals with adequate energy from complex carbohydrates, healthy fats and protein intakes promotes mood stabilisation, energy and a better sense of wellbeing.

 It is believed that in addition to the essential vitamins, minerals and fibre derived from plants, phytochemicals have additional benefits in the prevention of disease.
 Phytochemicals are non-nutritive, biologically active compounds found in plants.
-There are more than a thousand known phytochemicals, such as phenolics, flavonoids and carotenoids which, are found in fruits and vegetables and may play a significant role in reducing the risk of cancer, cardiovascular disease, asthma and diabetes.
+There are more than a thousand known phytochemicals, such as phenolics, flavonoids and carotenoids which, are found in fruits and vegetables.
+They may play a significant role in reducing the risk of cancer, cardiovascular disease, asthma and diabetes.
 There are a variety of ways these chemicals may perform their benefits.
-One such way is through antioxidant activity, which may prevent cancer from developing in the body.
-An increased consumption of these chemicals has been associated with longevity and better health outcomes.
+One such method is through antioxidant activity, which may prevent cancer from developing in the body.
+Increased consumption of these chemicals has been associated with longevity and better health outcomes.